dantemallozzi05/Clemson-Baja-Website/README.md

 # Clemson-Baja-Website

 A main website for the Clemson Baja SAE Club.
+Built using HTML, CSS, and Javascript.